UPenn-CIT599/final-project-team-17-jobs-markets/README.md

 # [Frontend] - Terry Zhang

 The Frontend is deveoped using JavaScript for displaying the job market data, consisting of four graphs.
+Use a web browser to open index.html to see the following results.

 '''
 ![](webApp/webPage.PNG)